Reda-codes/ecolio/README.md

 Developed with a great passion, Ecolio empowers schools to create and manage user accounts, including instructors and students, and create classes for them that they participate in.

-The idea came up to me when I was randomly searching for different CMSs and found out that for schools there isn't that much solutions addressed to this issue so for my [Holberton School](https://www.holbertonschool.com) and [ALX](https://www.alxafrica.com) Portfolio Project I decided to create Ecolio A platform for every school.

 The MVP offers features such as announcement sharing, homework assignments, and individual notes for students, allowing instructors to keep track of their students' progress.

 The Ecolio team plans to add more features in the future, including class attendance management, file sharing, in-app messaging, a school calendar, and administration contact.